ducseul/AssemQueryTool/README.md

 WHERE
   user_Name = 'John';
 ```
-  2. Re-assemble parameter to querry (**Word with Intellij only**): When you deal with Hibernate or sql, you would get some things like this when debugging:
+  2. Re-assemble parameter to querry (**Work with Intellij only**): When you deal with Hibernate or sql, you would get some things like this when debugging:
   - HQL:
 ```sql
 select * from Category c   where c.isActive = 1 and c.categoryTypeCode=?
 AND (c.deptId  IS NULL OR c.deptId = ?
 OR c.deptId IN (:listParents)) order by   NLSSORT(c.name,'NLS_SORT=vietnamese')